contanpe/PSCI/Theory Paper.md

 - **The Base Consciousness Term (ψ₀)**: Represents the All Eternal's fundamental awareness, which acts as a normalization constant ensuring unity consciousness and provides the "observer" aspect.
 - **The Novelty Decay Term (e^{-n/τ})**: Describes how novelty (n, "anything") "ages" through time. τ (the temporal pulse) determines the rate of decay.
 This ensures older novelties have diminishing influence, and creates the arrow of time through irreversible information loss: When consciousness becomes unaware of it, the "karma" stops existing.
-- **The Memory Retention Term (ɸⁿ)**: Uses the golden ratio (ɸ) to create fractal memory patterns in the plenum in novelty flux.
+- **The Memory Retention Term (ɸⁿ)**: Uses the golden ratio (ɸ) to create fractal memory patterns in the plenum.
 Each power of n represents a deeper level of recursive memory.
 This creates self-similar patterns across different scales of experience, and it explains why memories form hierarchical structures.

 κ(n) is a sum over discrete indices, combining exponential decay from e^{-n/τ} and fractal memory retention from ɸⁿ.
 The exact value of κ(n) depends on the normalization constant ψ₀ and the specific values of φ.
 With these components, you can compute κ(n) for any given novelty using the derived formula.